FHantke/brave-browser-wiki/Brave-Wallet.md

 Users can access the Brave Wallet by navigating to brave://wallet or from the wallet icon at the top of the browser.

+## Ethereum provider global object

+The `window.ethereum` object is provided by Brave's wallet to web pages.
+You can read about it here: https://github.com/brave/brave-browser/wiki/Ethereum-Provider-API

 ## Settings